Part 1. Register your design

 3. Respond to issues raised

-If there are any issues raised, you have six months to resolve them.
-If you can’t overcome them, the registration granted in step one will be ceased.
+If there are any issues raised, we'll let you know and you'll have six months to resolve them.
+If you can’t overcome them, the registration granted in part one will cease.

 4. Your design is certified